excalidraw/excalidraw-vscode/README.md

 - Collaboration: The extension should work in Live Share, but the native excalidraw collaboration is not supported
 - Export as Link: This requires a connexion to Excalidraw servers, this extension run locally
-- Library support: I did not find a way to integrate it
+- Library support: I did not find a way to integrate it.
+  An issue has been created in the upstream project: https://github.com/excalidraw/excalidraw/issues/3400

+However, you can gain acces to all of these features by [switching to the pwa](#switch-between-vs-code-and-excalidraw-pwa)

 ## See Also / Credits